streamlit/docs/content/library/advanced-features/configuration.md

 # Streamlit displays app exceptions and associated tracebacks, and
 # deprecation warnings, in the browser.

+# If set to False, deprecation warnings and full exception messages
-# If set to False, exceptions will display in the browser with the
+# will print to the console only.
+Exceptions will still display in the
-# exception type and traceback, along with a generic error message.
+# browser with a generic error message.
+For now, the exception type and
-# Deprecation warnings and full exception messages will be printed to the
+# traceback show in the browser also, but they will be removed in the
-# console only.
+# future.

 # Default: true
 showErrorDetails = true